-General Mattis.
+General MATTIS.
 Senator, we're on an improving trajectory.
 It's been improving for probably the last year, maybe eight months, and we have some valid reasons, I think, to see it continue to improve into the near future as we try to get our two countries to find common ground wherever possible.

-Senator Donnelly.
+Senator DONNELLY.
 What do you see-as we come home from Afghanistan, how do you see Pakistan's reaction in relationship to Afghanistan regarding that?
+General MATTIS.
+Well, in Pakistan as well as Central Asia, Sen-

 General MATTIS.
 Well, in Pakistan as well as Central Asia, Senator Donnelly, there's a lot of concern about what's going to be there after the NATO forces come out.
 I think that the Afghan security forces, which are performing better, will give a certain amount of credence to the idea that the success we've achieved to date is not transient.
 In fact, it can be sustained, and I think the more we can get the current trilateral effort of NATO, Afghan, and Pakistanis to work together, the more we'll build confidence for the Afghans and Pakistanis to take control of that border region at a higher level than they've enjoyed before.